‘Dancing With The Stars’ Pro Witney Carson Regrets Tanning Beds After Melanoma Diagnosis

 Thankfully, she’s fully recovered, and now Carson uses sunscreen with SPF 30 or higher when she’s outside, and she reapplies each hour.
 Plus, she wears hats and covers up her skin as much as she can to avoid additional damage.

 Next up on the dancer’s plate is the upcoming 27th season of DWTS, which premieres on September 24 on ABC.
-In addition, she’ll appear on the franchise’s new series Dancing With the Stars Juniors, which begins on October 7.
-According to The Inquisitr, Bristol Palin’s son, Tripp Johnston, 9, recently joined the cast of the new junior version of the show.
+In addition, she’ll appear on the franchise’s new series, Dancing With the Stars Juniors, which begins on October 7.
+According to the Inquisitr, Bristol Palin’s son, Tripp Johnston, 9, recently joined the cast of the new junior version of the show.
 He’ll join Honey Boo Boo and several other celebrity children.